mpdf/mpdf.github.io/reference/html-control-tags/indexinsert.md

 <span class="parameter">$<span class="parameter">$indexCollationGroup</span> </span>

 If you have set your index to use Dividing letters, this value will determine how letters are grouped under a dividing letter.
-Values should be selected from the files in folder <span class="filename">/collations/</span> e.g.
+Values should be selected from the files in directory <span class="filename">/data/collations/</span> e.g.
 'English_United_Kingdom'

 NB This will not affect the overall order of entries, which is determined by the value above.